Guide to YouTube Removals

 To download this complete guide in PDF format, click here.

-This guide describes the three primary ways in which videos are blocked or removed on YouTube, and what to do to get your content restored.
-It is heavily based on the Electronic Frontier Foundation's Guide to YouTube Removals, which is also an excellent resource on this subject.
+This guide describes the three primary ways in which videos are blocked or removed on YouTube and what to do to get your content restored.
+It is based in part on the Electronic Frontier Foundation's Guide to YouTube Removals, which, while now outdated, is also an excellent resource on this subject.

 This guide outlines the process for fighting YouTube removals in three steps: